sofiemartins/HiRep/Doc/user_guide/input_file.md

 disc:precision = 1e-20
 ```

-Is the squared relative inverter precision, i.e. this corresponds to a relative precision of 1e-10 and the maximum setting is 1e-30 which corresponds to 1e-15 relative precision (double precision).
+This is the squared relative inverter precision, i.e., this corresponds to a relative precision of 1e-10, and the maximum setting is 1e-30, which corresponds to 1e-15 relative precision (double precision).

 ```
 disc:nhits = 2
 ```

-Number of sources used for the calculation.
-This code will then produce one-point operator measurements for each time slice, channel and source (plus additional depending on the type of the source).
+The number of sources used for the calculation.
+This code will then produce one-point operator measurements for each time slice, channel, and source (plus additional measurements depending on the type of the source).
 The correlation function needs to be manually evaluated, taking the appropriate stochastic average and, if applicable, subtracting the vacuum expectation value.

 ```
 disc:source_type = 0